Sustainable use of the environment - on and underground

 Civil engineers plan, build and maintain buildings and infrastructure in an environmentally friendly, resource and energy efficient manner.
 They solve problems holistically, work in interdisciplinary teams, manage projects and communicate with all those involved.

-At our KIT-Department, civil engineers are trained in all subject areas of structural engineering, water and environment, mobility and infrastructure, technology and management in construction operations, and geotechnical engineering.
+At our KIT-Department, civil engineers are trained in all subject areas of structural engineering, water and environment, mobility and infrastructure, technology and management in construction, and geotechnical engineering.

 - Bachelor's program in Civil Engineering